Dos and Don’ts of Thanksgiving Break

 Ask them about their friends.
 Those are the important people surrounding your Deac.
 You’ll want to get to know them.
 (And don’t panic if they don’t have a ton of close friends yet – that’s OK too, and will come with time).

 Ask them about the classes or experiences they have particularly liked.
-That shows interest.
+That shows you are interested in their college life.

 Listen more than talk.
 This helps your Deac have room to express themselves.